TRI-AMDD/beep/CONTRIBUTING.md

 This will

 1. Install all the dependencies for BEEP, including the ones for documentation (docs) and development (dev).
-2. Tell Python to use your local beep files when you use `import beep` anywhere in your system.
+2. Tell Python to use your local BEEP files when you use import beep anywhere on your system.

 ## Coding style guidelines